cmchap/github-starred-to-pinboard/readme.md

 ![example bookmark](https://raw.github.com/cmchap/github-starred-to-pinboard/master/screenshot.png)

 That is, it sets the bookmark title to the repo name followed by the short, one-liner repo description.
-It lists the languages used in the repo in order of bytes.
+It lists the languages used in the repo in order of bytes, too.
 Just for you.
 Because I like you.
 It also lists the beginnings of the readme file.

 Usage
 -----